 This medication is much like the night time version but uses phenylephrine in order to make sure that your nose is cleared up.
 It doesn’t hurt that the medication has minor stimulant properties as well.

-Of course, on top of that you’ll also get pain-relieving acetaminophen and cough suppressing dextromethorphan in the same package.
+Of course, on top of that you’ll also get pain-relieving acetaminophen and cough suppressant dextromethorphan in the same package.
+It’s a pretty complete package for those with a cold,

 If you need relief during the day then you’ll be right at home with DayQuil liqui-gels.